 We knew the Bishnois are animal lovers because of the black buck – Salman Khan episode.
 Our guide told us more stories about their love for animals.
-The lady of the house was known for breastfeeding orphan baby deer in her younger days.
+The lady of the house was known for breastfeeding orphan fawn in her younger days.
 This is a common practice now with Bishnoi women.

 Also, the Bishnoi filter their water at least twice before putting the cooking pot on the fire.
 This is so that tiny bugs can escape into the red earth.

 Two young girls were sitting behind the old couple.
 Our hearts fluttered to know that both attended school & to see that they were studying.